Milan Talkies

 Milan Talkies is a 2019 Indian Hindi-language romantic drama film directed by Tigmanshu Dhulia.
 Written by Dhulia, Kamal Pandey and Abhishek Mazumdar, the film stars Ali Fazal, Shraddha Srinath (her Hindi debut), Ashutosh Rana, Sanjay Mishra, Reecha Sinha and Sikandar Kher, with its plot revolving around a struggling film director, who wants to become the biggest filmmaker in India.
 It is the story how his life revolves around movies and how he falls in love in filmy style.
 It was released on 15 March 2019.

 Plot

-An aspiring filmmaker and his lady-love find themselves in a fix after being met with violent opposition from the girl`s family members.
+An aspiring filmmaker and his lady-love find themselves in a fix after being met with violent opposition from the girl's family members.

 Soundtrack

 The music of the film was composed by Rana Mazumder with lyrics by Amitabh Bhattacharya, while Akriti Kakar wrote the song "Jobless" as a guest composer, singing it with her sisters Prakriti Kakar and Sukriti Kakar.
+Soundism did the recordings and music production for the song "Shart".